Skip to main content

 I. INTRODUCTION

-B. All Central Michigan University policies, procedures, and operating directives which affect advocacy activities on campus, whether or not they were developed for that specific purpose, are set forth in this document.
-In each case the policies are intended to conform with certain assumed principles.
+A. All Central Michigan University policies, procedures, and operating directives that affect Expressive Activity or advocacy activities on campus, whether or not they were developed for that specific purpose, are set forth in this document.
+In each case, the policies are intended to conform with certain assumed principles.
 These are:

-2. Informed political participation is a necessary element in the democratic process, and such participation is one of the obligations of citizenship.
+1. Informed political participation is a necessary element in the democratic process.

-3. Participation in the discussion of political and other public issues by University students is a desirable educational function and goal.
+2. Participation in the discussion of political and other public issues by members of the University community is a desirable educational function and goal.

-4. The University, as a public agency supported in part by public revenues, maintains a posture of institutional neutrality with respect to partisan issues.
+3. The University, as a public agency supported by public revenues, maintains a posture of institutional neutrality with respect to partisan issues.

-C. Fundraising, solicitation of funds and commercial activities, to the extent occurring on the University's Mt.
-Pleasant campus, are governed by the following policies:
+B. Fundraising, solicitation of funds and commercial activities, to the extent occurring on the University’s Mt.
+Pleasant campus, are governed by the following policies, practices, processes or procedures:

 II.
 DEFINITIONS